Proposal Copilot for AEC Firms

 How is this different from ChatGPT or other AI tools?

-General AI tools like ChatGPT generate text from broad training data — they don't know your firm, your staff, or your projects.
-Ask RFPM Agent queries your actual structured data.
-When it says 'Sarah Chen has 12 years of bridge design experience including 3 FDOT projects,' that answer comes from Sarah's profile in your database, not from a language model making it up.
-The answers are verifiable because the sources are your own records.
+General AI tools like ChatGPT generate text from broad training data — they don't know your firm, your staff, your projects, or the language your company has approved.
+Ask RFPM Agent queries your actual data.
+When it says a specific engineer led a specific project, that answer comes from the profile and project record in your database, with a link you can click.
+Drafts are built from your knowledge base, not invented.
+Answers are verifiable because the sources are your own records.

-Can I use Ask RFPM Agent during proposal writing?
+Can I use Ask RFPM Agent while I'm working on a pursuit?

 Yes.
-The agent is available inside your RFPM workspace.
-You can query it while building a pursuit — finding the right staff, pulling scope language from past projects, checking RFP requirements, or drafting narrative sections.
-Conversations are saved, so you can pick up where you left off.
+Ask is available inside your workspace and tied to the pursuit you're working on.
+You can search staff, pull scope language from past projects, check RFP requirements, summarize status, or draft narrative sections — and your conversation history is saved so you can pick up where you left off.

 Is my data used to train AI models?